 Any users of IMOS data are required to clearly acknowledge the source of the material in the format:

-Data was sourced from the Integrated Marine Observing System (IMOS) - IMOS is a national collaborative research infrastructure, supported by Australian Government.
+Data was sourced from the Acoustic Animal Tracking Database (https://animaltracking.aodn.org.au) of the Integrated Marine Observing System (IMOS, www.imos.org.au) - IMOS is a national collaborative research infrastructure supported by the Australian Government.
+The database is a centralised acoustic telemetry data repository maintained by the IMOS Animal Tracking Facility (IMOS ATF) and the Australian Ocean Data Network (AODN,https://portal.aodn.org.au/).

 If relevant, also credit other organisations involved in collection of the particular data stream (as listed in 'credit' in the metadata record).
 The citation in a list of references is: